equinor/data-engineering/docs/Data flow runbook template.md

 Change management is incorporated in Data Lakers’ daily task management.
 The Data flow delivery checklist is used for quality assurance and control.
 The checklists documents who has been involved as developers and reviewers.

-The change/release history is managed through tags in Github.
+The change/release history is managed through releases in Github.

 ### Access Management